 Message from our Dean

-If you have considered an allied health career or considered returning to advance your current one, 2018 will be a great year to begin your student experience at Loma Linda University.
+If you have considered an allied health career or considered returning to advance your current one, this will be a great year to begin your student experience at Loma Linda University.
 At the School of Allied Health Professions, we are committed to provide you a quality professional education and foster your personal and spiritual development while you are attending Loma Linda University.
 We encourage all of our students to learn not only in the classroom, but also through mission and service both locally and globally.

 We invite you to explore our academic offerings on our website, tour our campus and meet with an advisor to answer your questions.
 We also offer an annual, university-wide Open House event every January.
 During this event, you can explore our campus and meet faculty.

 We hope you will consider us at the School of Allied Health Professions to help you achieve your academic goals.

 More about Dean Jackson

 Dr. Jackson has been dean of the School of Allied Health Professions at Loma Linda University since 2002.
 Prior to his appointment as dean, Dr. Jackson was an associate professor and one of three founding faculty of the MSW program in the Graduate School (now the School of Behavioral Health).
 He worked as a pediatric social worker, program director of the Family Recovery Center – a chemical dependence treatment clinic – and later became director of social work at Loma Linda University Medical Center.

 Dr. Jackson is a graduate of the School of Social Work at Wayne State University in Detroit, Michigan, and Western State University College of Law in Fullerton, California.